NikLucoz/Jam-Useful-Resources/README.md

-# Jam-Usefull-Resources
+# Jam-Useful-Resources
-This list of usefull resources should help you with your first Game Jam!
-Don't worry you got it!
+This list of useful resources should help you with your first Game Jam!
+Don't worry you got this!
-> Most of the resources of this list are free to use.
-Some of them also contain paid plans but you probably don't need it.
+> Most of the resources in this list are free to use.
+Some also offer paid plans, but you probably won't need them.

 ## **Game Engines**
 - [Unity](https://unity.com/)